Whether you're a Tarot beginner or a seasoned expert, choosing a Tarot deck can be incredibly overwhelming.

 There's a rumor going around that Tarot cards should only ever be gifted to you and that you can't buy your own.

 I would much prefer to purchase a Tarot deck that I know is a perfect fit, than wait around for someone to give me a deck that may be just totally ‘off'.
 So don’t be afraid to buy your own Tarot deck rather than waiting for someone to give one to you.

 Of course, there's nothing to stop you from dropping a few hints at Christmas or birthday time about the decks that you love the most…

 Ready to Find Your New Favorite Tarot Deck?

-You'll find most Tarot decks (including my new Everyday Tarot deck) on Amazon.com right here.
+You'll find most Tarot decks (including my Everyday Tarot deck and new Biddy Tarot Deck) on Amazon.com right here.
 Or you can check out your local new age shop or bookstore to get a real feel for the deck that resonates with you.